EienMosu/Authentication-Passportjs-GoogleAuth2.0/README.md

 # Authentication-Passportjs-GoogleAuth2.0
-Facebook-Twitter etc. will be added in the future.
+Facebook-Twitter etc. OAuth versions will be added in the future.